 - Policy NRC-1.10 Preconstruction Surveys for Nesting Birds.
-Require preconstruction surveys for nesting native birds, to be conducted by a qualified biologist, for those projects that would affect onsite oaks or orchards, or which would involve vegetation removal and construction during the nesting season (February 1 to August 31).
-Hollister shall allow no construction activities that would result in the disturbance of an active native bird nest (including tree removal) to proceed until after it has been determined by a qualified biologist that the nest has been abandoned.
-(Implementation Measure NRC.U) - Policy NRC-1.11 Maintain a List of Species.
-Maintain current California Natural Diversity Database digital (GIS) maps and data tables listing threatened, endangered, and special-status species in the Hollister Planning Area.
+Require preconstruction surveys for nesting native birds, to be conducted prior to site disturbance by a qualified biologist, for those projects that would affect on-site oaks or orchards, or which would involve vegetation removal and construction during the nesting season (February 1 to August 31).
+The City shall allow no construction activities that would result in the disturbance of an active native bird nest (including tree removal) to proceed until after it has been determined by a qualified biologist that the nest has been abandoned.
+(Implementation Measure NRC.U) - Policy NRC-1.11Maintain a List of Species.
+Maintain current California Natural Diversity Database digital (Geographic Information System) maps and data tables listing threatened, endangered, and special-status species in the Hollister Planning Area.
 (Implementation Measure NRC.F) - Policy NRC-1.12 Riparian Habitat.
 Maintain existing riparian areas in their natural state to provide for wildlife habitat, groundwater percolation, water quality, aesthetic relief, and recreational uses that are environmentally compatible with wetland preservation.
 (Policy NRC1.5) - Policy NRC-1.13 Wetland Preservation.
 Require appropriate public and private wetlands preservation, restoration, and/or rehabilitation through compensatory mitigation in the development process for unavoidable impacts.
 Continue the City's practice of requiring mitigation for projects that would affect wetlands in conjunction with requirements of state and federal agencies.
 (Implementation Measure NRC.V and Policy NRC1.5) - Policy NRC-1.14 Wetlands Delineation.
 Require a delineation of jurisdictional waters by a qualified wetland specialist at the outset of the project planning stage of any proposed development that may contain wetlands or other regulated waters.
-This delineation shall be verified and approved by the U.S. Army Corps of Engineers or the Regional Water Quality Control Board where federally regulated waters are absent.
+This delineation shall be verified and approved by the U.S. Army Corps of Engineers or the Regional Water Quality Control Board where federally regulated waters are absent prior to project approval.
 (Implementation Measure NRC.X).